hashicorp/terraform-provider-awscc/docs/resources/s3_storage_lens.md

 Required:

 - `account_level` (Attributes) Account-level metrics configurations. (see [below for nested schema](#nestedatt--storage_lens_configuration--account_level))
+- `id` (String) The ID that identifies the Amazon S3 Storage Lens configuration.
+- `is_enabled` (Boolean) Specifies whether the Amazon S3 Storage Lens configuration is enabled or disabled.

+Optional:

 - `aws_org` (Attributes) The AWS Organizations ARN to use in the Amazon S3 Storage Lens configuration. (see [below for nested schema](#nestedatt--storage_lens_configuration--aws_org))
 - `data_export` (Attributes) Specifies how Amazon S3 Storage Lens metrics should be exported. (see [below for nested schema](#nestedatt--storage_lens_configuration--data_export))
 - `exclude` (Attributes) S3 buckets and Regions to include/exclude in the Amazon S3 Storage Lens configuration. (see [below for nested schema](#nestedatt--storage_lens_configuration--exclude))
-- `id` (String) The ID that identifies the Amazon S3 Storage Lens configuration.
 - `include` (Attributes) S3 buckets and Regions to include/exclude in the Amazon S3 Storage Lens configuration. (see [below for nested schema](#nestedatt--storage_lens_configuration--include))

-- `is_enabled` (Boolean) Specifies whether the Amazon S3 Storage Lens configuration is enabled or disabled.
+Read-Only:

 - `storage_lens_arn` (String) The ARN for the Amazon S3 Storage Lens configuration.

 <a id="nestedatt--storage_lens_configuration--account_level"></a>